blakeseow-cloud/Soft-Kitty-Documentation/docs/master-gpu-healthbar/getting-started/getting-started.md

 ---

-2. Create one or more overhead presets in [Overhead Settings].
+2. Create one or more overhead presets in [OverheadSettings].
    - Each overhead preset must have a unique `Overhead UID`.
    - Set `Main Bar (idx:0)` to reference the bar preset you want to use for the primary bar.
    - Optionally configure `Sub Bars` for extra layers/resources.